What Is a Base Layer Shirt?

-What Is a Base Layer Shirt and Why Should You Wear One?
+What Is a Base Layer Top and Why Should You Wear One?

 Buying Guide

-A base layer shirt is the foundation of your workout gear, keeping you warm, dry and comfortable for any activity.
+A base layer top is the foundation of your workout gear, keeping you warm, dry and comfortable for any activity.

-A base layer shirt is one that acts as a “second skin,” providing your body with an extra layer between you and the environment.
+A base layer top is one that acts as a "second skin", providing your body with an extra layer between you and the environment.

 1.Adjusts to Temperature Changes